digitalmacgyver/viblio_classification/README.md

 ```
 The arguments are explained here:
-* "-i" - The text file path( relative path to "-d" folder argument) which contains the extracted features and the image files.
+* "-i" - The text file which contains the location information for extracted features and the image files.
 Example of text file
 ```
 0098.png 0098.hdf 1
 0223.png 0223.hdf 1